daltyboy11/daltyboy11.github.io/_posts/2019-11-29-alexander-hamilton-by-ron-chernow.md

 This was another fault of his.
 Once he set his mind on something he would defend it ardently and could not possibly be persuaded against it.

-### John Adams Pamplet
+### John Adams Pamphlet
 On the 24th of October, 1800, Hamilton published his _Letter from Alexander Hamilton, Concerning the Public Conduct and Character of John Adams, Esq.
 President of the United States_.
 As the title hints, in the letter Hamilton denounced many of Adams's policy decisions as well as hit the man with personal insults, concluding that Adams was

-> emotionally unstable, given to impulsive and irrational decisions, unable to coexist with his closest advisers, and generally unfit to be president
+> emotionally unstable, given to impulsive and irrational decisions, unable to coexist with his closest advisors, and generally unfit to be president

 Adams's chances of reelection to the presidency in 1800 were slim, but the publication put the last nail in the coffin.
 It more or less ended Hamilton's